Coffee Statistics: Consumption, Preferences, & Spending

 These statistics provide valuable insights into the nuanced preferences surrounding coffee roasts and the consumption patterns of regular and decaffeinated coffee among the surveyed population, highlighting the diverse ways people enjoy and customize their coffee-drinking experience.

+And even fewer only drink decaf coffee (16%).
 This preference for regular coffee over decaf suggests that people often turn to coffee not only for its taste but also for its invigorating properties.
-Caffeine is known for its ability to enhance alertness, concentration, and mood, which may explain why the majority of coffee drinkers opt for the caffeinated version.
+Caffeine is known for its ability to enhance alertness, concentration, and mood, which may explain why the majority of coffee drinkers opt for the caffeinated version. - Of those who drink decaf (29%), 19% switch to decaffeinated coffee between 4 and 7 PM.

 Among those who choose decaf coffee, a specific time window becomes significant.
-According to the statistics, 17% of decaf drinkers make the switch from regular coffee to decaf between the hours of 12 PM and 4 PM.
+According to our coffee statistics, 19% of decaf drinkers make the switch from regular coffee to decaf between the hours of 4 PM and 7 PM.
 This suggests that these individuals may prioritize a reduction in caffeine intake during the afternoon to avoid potential sleep disturbances or excessive stimulation later in the day.
+Others make the switch between 12 PM and 4 PM (18%) and between 7 PM and 10 PM (11%), while fewer swap for decaf coffee before noon (9%). - 38% of Americans prefer coffee unsweetened.

 Other preferences included somewhat sweetened (28%), a little sweetener (22%), very sweetened (8%), and no sweetener used (4%)